Our Work In Chile

-ELS Mission work began in Chile when the Board for Foreign Missions feared that political unrest in Peru might eventually drive its missionaries from that country.
+ELS Mission work began in Chile when the Board for World Outreach, known as the Board for Foreign Missions at that time, feared that political unrest in Peru might eventually drive its missionaries from that country.
 Chile was chosen as an alternative mission field and work began in 1993.

-The year 2017 marked twenty-five years of sharing the Gospel in Chile.
+The year 2017 marked twenty-five years of mission work in Chile.
 A special celebration was held in Linares to celebrate this milestone in conjunction with the ordination of the first Chilean pastor, Mario Galvez.
 Three Peruvian pastors attended this event and participated in the ordination.

 The Lord has certainly blessed the spreading of his Word in Chile and we look forward to seeing how it continues to spread and take root in the future.